conda/ceps/cep-16.md

 Implementers SHOULD ignore unknown keys, this allows adding additional keys to the format in the future without breaking old versions of tools.

-Although these files can become relatively large (100s of kilobytes) typically for a large case (conda-forge) these files remaing very small, e.g. 100s of bytes to a couple of kilobytes.
+Although these files can become relatively large (100s of kilobytes) typically for a large case (conda-forge) these files remain very small, e.g. 100s of bytes to a couple of kilobytes.

 ## Fetch process